For about three decades, consumers and merchants have trusted eftpos as a safe, convenient and efficient method of payment.

 Today, eftpos competes in an ever-changing, dynamic environment against a number of payment systems.

-eftpos is owned and operated by Australians and is an essential and valuable part of the fabric of everyday Australian life.
+eftpos is an unlisted public company*, owned and operated by Australians and is an essential and valuable part of the fabric of everyday Australian life.

-In 2014, Australian consumers performed more than 2.4 billion eftpos transactions worth more than $139 billion at over 820,000 eftpos terminals.
-It is Australia’s most widely used electronic payments system.
+In 2017/18, Australian consumers performed more than 1.8 billion eftpos transactions worth more than $115 billion at more than 900,000 eftpos enabled terminals.

 Who owns eftpos?

-eftpos is wholly owned by its 15 Members
+eftpos is a company limited by guarantee and wholly owned by its 19 Members

 - Australia and New Zealand Banking Group Limited